ak0ska/flyem-dockerfiles/README.md

 Docker commands reequire the Docker daemon to be running (and a light-weight virtual machine for Mac and Windows provided by the Docker installation).

-These images are already pre-built on [Docker Hub](https://hub.docker.com/) under the flyem namespace.
+These images are already pre-built on [Docker Hub](https://hub.docker.com/) under the flyem namespace [https://hub.docker.com/u/flyem/](https://hub.docker.com/u/flyem/).

 To retrieve image XYZ: